dragosrotaru/ppeforfree/CONTRIBUTING.md

 # Guidance on how to contribute

+First, please take 2 minutes to fill in our [intake form](https://bit.ly/ppeforfreeintake).

-For now, we encourage you to join our discord: https://discord.gg/pWF2zBf.
+We also encourage you to join us on [discord](https://discord.gg/pWF2zBf).

 We will need help with the following: